exponea/exponea-ios-sdk/Documentation/push-notifications.md

 > ❗️
 >
 > The behavior of `trackPushReceived` and `trackClickedPush` may be affected by the tracking consent feature, which in enabled mode considers the requirement of explicit consent for tracking.
-Read more in the [tracking consent](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking-consent) documentation.
+Read more in the [Tracking consent for iOS SDK](https://documentation.bloomreach.com/engagement/docs/ios-sdk-tracking-consent) documentation.

 ### Custom notification actions in iOS 11 and lower